everlysetay/medicalConsultation/README.md

 ### Coding Convention

 The actual source files of `medicalConsultation` are written in CamelCase Notation for source code in the Java™ Programming Language.

+### Improvements
+The following are some self assessment while writing through the program:
+- `ScheduleAppointment` can be more well thought out, hence to be able to shorten the amount of functions as well as line of codes in the classes further
+- TDD can be more well done.
+Testes can be written first so as to be able to get all edge cases first, instead of further refactoring later for testes.
+- Implementation can be cleaner to show only server implementation without text walkthrough